-You can explore the trees to your heart’s content as there is a paved path that goes around the whole area or you can simply walk in on the charming interior path and get a look of the trees up close.
+You can explore the trees to your heart’s content as there is a paved path that goes around the whole area, or you can simply walk in to the charming interior path and get a look of the trees up close.

 I loved being able to explore this area, and it was a great find in the diverse Southern California landscape.

 After completing the loop around the redwoods, you will be back on a trail that walks by the Carbon Canyon Dam.
 This structure was built in the ’60s, and it is an excellent example of construction during that era.
 I didn’t walk up to the top to explore it, I just checked it out from below, but it was a nice point of interest on the trail.